neilcharles/geoviz/README.md

 igc <- read_igc("path/to/your/file.igc")
 ```

-### Adding GPS traces to Rayshader scenes
+### Adding GPS traces to 'rayshader' scenes

-Geoviz converts decimal lat-long GPS traces into rayshader's coordinate system and then plots the GPS track using the function add_gps_to_rayshader().
-Rather than adding a trace to a scene, if you just want to convert lat-long points into rayshader's coordinates and see the converted data (e.g. so you can add your own rgl shapes to the scene or for use with rayshder's render_label() function), use latlong_to_rayshader_coords().
+Geoviz converts decimal lat-long GPS traces into the 'rayshader' coordinate system and then plots the GPS track using the function add_gps_to_rayshader().
+Rather than adding a trace to a scene, if you just want to convert lat-long points into 'rayshader' coordinates and see the converted data (e.g. so you can add your own rgl shapes to the scene or for use with 'rayshder' render_label() function), use latlong_to_rayshader_coords().